-Our goals center on academic achievement, addressing the needs of each individual student, maintaining a healthy school environment that supports the social-emotional and physical needs of every student, and building a lasting relationship with our families and community members.
+Our goals center on academic achievement, addressing the individual needs of each student, maintaining a healthy school environment that supports the social-emotional and physical needs of every student, and building a lasting relationship with our families and community members.
 With the support of our parents and community, we can develop a passion in all students to be life-long learners.
 This 22-23 school year, a Parent Community Center, will be opened on the campus of Rosamond High Early College Campus to provide additional training and support for parents and families of all grade levels as needed.

 Barbara E. Gaines